Microwave flux-flow Hall effect in a multi-band superconductor FeSe: Results and Discussion

-As for the magnetic field dependence of two DQs, $\beta$ is considered not to show the strong magnetic field dependence since it only depends on the carrier density.
-The definition in eqs.~(\ref{sigmaxx}) and (\ref{sigmaxy}) suggest that $D_{x(y)}$, namely $\Gamma_{x(y)}$, is considered not to show strong magnetic field dependence either.
-However, it should be noted that these equations were derived under the assumption that the order parameter is uniform (isotropic).
-Experiments found that suprconducting gap of FeSe is highly anisotropic~\cite{Kasahara2014,Liu2018}.
-Since in Fe-based superconductors including FeSe, the sub-linear magnetic field dependence of the flux-flow resistivity obtained by $\eta_{eff}$ study is closely related to the fact that the superconducting gap function is anisotropic~\cite{Okada2014,Okada2020}, we may expect that the anisotropy of superconducting gaps explains the difference in the magnetic-field dependence between $r_H$ and $r_{\eta}$.
+The difference between $r_H$ and $r_{\eta}$ is also seen in the difference in the magnetic field dependence, as shown in Figure 3.
+Although the error bars in the $\eta_{eff}$ measurement are large due to the large magnetoresistance in the normal state, we can safely mention that $r_H$ and $r_{\eta}$ behave differently as a function of the magnetic field.
+The Hall angle measurements show the weak magnetic field dependence as mentioned, while equation (14) suggests that $\tan\theta=\sigma_{xy}/\sigma_{xx}$ does not show a strong magnetic field dependence.
+Here, it should be noted that these equations were derived under the assumption that the order parameter is uniform (isotropic).
+Experiments have shown that the superconducting gap of FeSe is highly anisotropic ~\cite{Kasahara2014,Liu2018}.
+In Fe-based superconductors including FeSe, although equation (13) also suggests that $\eta_{eff}$ does not show a strong magnetic field dependence, the sublinear magnetic field dependence of the flux-flow resistivity is obtained by the $\eta_{eff}$ study~\cite{Okada2014,Okada2020}.
+Therefore, the anisotropy of the superconducting gap may explain the behavior of the magnetic field dependence in the flux-flow Hall angle.